Products = Solutions

 How will the funder pay my suppliers?

-Most of our international trade finance lenders can pay your supplier directly.
+Most of our trade finance lenders can pay your supplier directly.
 This might be via Letters of Credit, payment against documents or by telegraphic transfer.
 Some methods are more expensive than others, for example, Letters of Credit cost more than telegraphic transfers.

 Further, most lenders will be able to do this in the currency you have agreed with your supplier.